-- a.
-Daily Inspections.
+- A. Daily Inspections.
 The contractor shall conduct daily inspections to ensure conformance with the CSPP.
-Contractor shall refer to and utilize Appendix D, Construction Project Daily Safety Inspection Checklist, of FAA AC 150/5370-2G included with and attached to this CSPP as Attachment C. - All personal shall be checked daily for proper identification and airport badges, safety vests, hard hats, foot, ear and eye protection, radio and cellular communication devices. - ii.
-All vehicles shall be checked daily for proper lighting, signage, markings, flagging, and ensure normal operation including working horns, lights, etc. All vehicles shall be inspected in accordance with the contractor's FOD management plan and as described in this CSPP. - iii.
-All barricades shall be checked by the contractor for signs of wear and tear daily and shall be repainted when deemed appropriate by Airport Operations.
+Contractor shall refer to and utilize Appendix D, Construction Project Daily Safety Inspection Checklist, of FAA AC 150/5370-2G included with and attached to this CSPP as Appendix C. - All personal shall be checked daily for proper identification and airport badges, safety vests, hard hats, foot, ear and eye protection, radio, and cellular communication devices. - 2.
+All vehicles shall be checked daily for proper lighting, signage, markings, flagging, and ensure normal operation including working horns, lights, etc. All vehicles shall be inspected in accordance with the contractor's FOD management plan and as described in this CSPP. - 3.
+All barricades shall be checked by the contractor for signs of wear and tear daily and shall be repainted when deemed appropriate by HOU Airport Operations.
 All barricades shall be water filled and checked daily.
 The condition of lighting units shall be checked daily.
-All light fixtures shall be verified in operating condition and good working order by the contractor daily, before the contractor always ceases operations for the day and during construction activities. - iv.
-All barricades shall be moved at least once each week and the contractor shall sweep accumulated debris and remove and dispose of the debris offsite at an
+All light fixtures shall be verified in operating condition and good working order

-- approved disposal facility in accordance with the contractor's FOD management plan.
-The barricades shall then be replaced at the appropriate location. - v.
-All service road, apron, taxiway and runway pavements used for hauling and transporting operations, active or temporarily closed, shall be cleaned continuously, and prior to re-opening closed pavements, by the contractor using approved vacuum trucks. - vi.
-In the event of forecasted severe weather, contractor shall inspect all active work areas to ensure that all work, temporary facilities, storage areas, and stockpiles are prepared and secured for high winds and/or flooding.
+- by the contractor daily, before the contractor starts and ceases operations for the day and during construction activities. - 4.
+All barricades shall be moved at least once each week and the contractor shall sweep accumulated debris and remove and dispose of the debris offsite at an approved disposal facility in accordance with the contractor's FOD management plan.
+The barricades shall then be replaced at the appropriate location. - All service road, apron, taxilane, and taxiway pavements used for hauling and transporting operations, active or temporarily closed, shall be cleaned continuously, and prior to re-opening closed pavements, by the contractor using approved vacuum trucks. - 6.
+In the event of forecasted severe weather (i.e. thunderstorms, tropical storms, or hurricanes) contractor shall inspect all active work areas to ensure that all work, temporary facilities, storage areas, and stockpiles are prepared and secured for high winds and/or flooding.
 A post event inspection shall be made to assess damage.
-Contractor will mobilize immediately to remove any debris and/or hazards to aircraft or vehicles. - b.
-Final Inspections.
-Closed areas shall be inspected by the contractor and Airport Operations prior to opening to aircraft operation. - i.
+Contractor will mobilize immediately following a storm when safe to remove any debris and/or hazards to aircraft or vehicles. - B. Final Inspections.
+Closed areas shall be inspected by the contractor and HOU Airport Operations prior to opening to aircraft operations. - 1.
 All dust, dirt and debris shall be removed from pavements in accordance with the contractor's FOD management plan.
-All service road, apron, taxiway and runway pavements used for hauling and transporting operations, active or temporarily closed, shall be cleaned continuously, and prior to re-opening closed pavements, by the contractor using approved vacuum trucks. - ii.
-All taxilane, taxiway and runway safety and Object Free Areas shall be free of debris and excavations in excess of 3-inches and grades more than 5% corrected prior to re-opening any closed pavements.
+All service road, apron, taxilane, taxiway and runway pavements used for hauling and transporting operations, active or temporarily closed, shall be cleaned continuously, and prior to re-opening closed pavements, by the contractor using approved vacuum trucks. - 2.
+All taxilane, taxiway and runway safety and object free areas shall be free of debris and excavations greater than of 3-inches in depth and grades in excess of 5% corrected prior to re-opening any closed pavements.

-10. Underground Utilities (Section 2.15)
+11. Underground Utilities (Section 2.15)